BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Developer/WritingAFilter.md

 Writing A Filter {#writingafilter}
 ========

-This is my intro...
+Developers can write new filters for DREAM.3D to accomplish their own objectives.
+There are several major functions that every new filter must implement to work with DREAM.3D's filter interface.

+A DREAM.3D filter's major functions are [setupFilterParameters()](#setupFilterParameters), [preflight()](#preflight), [dataCheck()](#dataCheck), [execute()](#execute), and [Getter Functions](#getterfunctions)

 ## Major Functions ##
-A DREAM.3D filter's major functions are [setupFilterParameters()](#setupFilterParameters), [preflight()](#preflight), [dataCheck()](#dataCheck), [execute()](#execute), and [Getter Functions](#getterfunctions)

 <a name="setupFilterParameters">
-#### setupFilterParameters() ####
+### setupFilterParameters() ###
 </a>

-This function is where the filter instantiates its filter parameters.
+**setupFilterParameters()** is where the filter instantiates its filter parameters.
 Filter parameters are used as a way to set values into properties either in the DREAM.3D user interface or some other algorithm.
 To learn more about filter parameters and the different available types, see [Filter Parameters](#filterparameters).

 All filter parameters that are instantiated in this method are stored in a FilterParameterVector, and then set into the filter's *FilterParameters* property.